Slope Day | May 10, 2023 📻🎶

 What are wristbands?

-Wristbands are required by ALL attendees to enter the Slope Day gates.
-The wristbands are a cloth material that can withstand showers, getting wet, etc. You can reserve your ticket early May, and can pick up your wristband starting the Sunday before Slope Day.
+Wristbands are required by ALL attendees to enter the Slope Day gates - they are your entry ticket.
+The wristbands are a cloth material that can withstand showers, getting wet, etc. You can reserve your ticket starting April 11, and can pick up your wristband starting the Sunday before Slope Day.
 Each student only gets one wristband, and will be placed on your wrist by a staff member when you receive it.
 Losing your wristband or giving your wristband to another person will result in you not able to attend Slope Day.
+There are no replacements.

 Who can receive wristbands and attend Slope Day?
-(Students, Alumni, & Outside Guests)
+(Students, staff, faculty, alumni.
+No Outside Guests)

 Who can receive wristbands and attend Slope Day?
-(Students, Alumni, Staff, & Outside Guests)
+(Students, staff, faculty, alumni.
+No Outside Guests)

 Undergraduate students

-- You must reserve your wristband prior to picking it up in-person.
-Reservations start May 1.
+• You must reserve your wristband prior to picking it up in-person.
+Reservations start April 11th at 12pm.
 You must bring your Cornell ID to pick up your wristband.
 Wristbands and access to the event are free.
 You can only reserve one (1) wristband for yourself.

-- Graduate/Professional students will be able to purchase their wristbands online starting May 1.
-You must bring your Cornell ID and Cornell Tickets QR code to pick up your wristband.
-Wristbands and access to the event are $30.
-You can only purchase one (1) wristband for yourself.
+• Graduate/Professional students can purchase their wristbands online starting April 11th at 12pm.
+You must bring your Cornell ID and Vivenu QR code to pick up your wristband.
+Wristbands and access to the event are $55.
+You can only purchase one (1) wristband for yourself (this cost also includes five $2 food tickets, total $10).

-- You must reserve your wristband prior to picking it up in-person.
+1. You must reserve your wristband on CampusGroups prior to picking it up in-person.

-- You must purchase your ticket on University Tickets and show staff your confirmation QR code when you pick up your wristband.
+2. You must purchase your ticket on Vivenu and show staff your confirmation QR code when you pick up your wristband.

-- We have been working closely with Alumni Affairs & Development to offer limited tickets to Cornell alumni this year!
-Alumni will be able to purchase their wristband online starting May 1.
+• We work closely with Alumni Affairs & Development to offer tickets to Cornell alumni!
+Alumni can purchase their wristbands online starting April 11th at 12pm.
 Limited to one (1) wristband per person.
 Alumni cannot bring non-Cornell friends or family to the concert.
+Tickets are $75 and include 5, $2 food tickets.

-- You must reserve your wristband prior to picking it up in-person.
-Reservations start May 1.
-You must bring your Cornell ID to pick up your wristband.
-Wristbands and access to the event are free.
-You can only reserve one (1) wristband for yourself.
+• Staff & faculty can purchase their wristbands online starting April 11th at 12pm.
+You must bring your Cornell ID and Vivenu QR code to pick up your wristband.
+Wristbands and access to the event are $55.
+You can only purchase one (1) wristband for yourself (this cost also includes five $2 food tickets, total $10).

 Outside guests (Non-Cornell affiliated guests)

-- Outside guests are not invited to Slope Day this year and will not be able to receive a wristband.
+• Outside guests are not invited to Slope Day this year and will not be able to receive a wristband.
 This includes friends, family, and others in the community who are not affiliated with Cornell.
+Attendees must be Cornell-affiliated.
 There are no exceptions.

 Wristband Distribution Schedule & Locations